GEF9520 – Turbulence in the Atmosphere and Ocean

 Recommended previous knowledge

-5 credits overlap with GEF4520 – Turbulence in the atmosphere and ocean
+- 5 credits overlap with GEF4520 – Turbulence in the Atmosphere and Ocean (continued)

 2 weeks of daily lectures.
 A set of problems, given in the compendium, to be completed before the end of the course and the final exam.

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Studies administration, email address: email@example.com

 We reserve the right to cancel teaching in this course in semesters when less than 3 students are admitted.